 Lizzie Lloyd reviews the immersive multimedia experience of Tom Cardew‘s Love Hangover at the G39 gallery in Cardiff.

 We’re eye-to-eye now, or nose-to-nose.
 To my right, the corridor continues.
 From it a burbling patter of voices builds.
-One hums – is that the Welsh national anthem? – another clears his throat.
-The wall of storage continues, metres of it.
-Further along the passageway is another version of the inscrutable CGI guy again, on a bigger screen this time, stacked among a grid of six monitors of which only his is turned on.
+One hum – is that the Welsh national anthem? – another clears his throat.
+The wall of storage continues metres from it.
+Further along, the passageway is another version of the inscrutable CGI guy again, on a bigger screen this time, stacked among a grid of six monitors of which only his is turned on.
 Meanwhile, the nearby voices, that were once just fragmented rumblings, gather apace.

 I turn the last corner and enter a dark room.
 The only light source is from a selection of the 14 monitors, variously sized, set around the room and the blue power LED of speakers from which, I now realise, the voices hail.
 Each monitor plays a slightly different version of the CGI guy again.
 He still looks depressed and world-weary but at least he’s given voice now; I’m keen to get to know him.